Time in India: During British colonial rule

 In 1802 Madras Time was set up by John Goldingham and this was later used widely by the railways in India.
 Local time zones were also set up in the important cities of Bombay and Calcutta and as Madras time was intermediate to these, it was one of the early contenders for an Indian standard time zone.
 Though British India did not officially adopt the standard time zones until 1905, when the meridian passing east of Allahabad at 82.5° E longitude was picked as the central meridian for India, corresponding to a single time zone for the country (UTC+05:30).
 Indian Standard Time came into force on 1 January 1906, and also applied to Sri Lanka (then Ceylon).
 However, Calcutta Time was officially maintained as a separate time zone until 1948 and Bombay Time until 1955.

 In 1925, time synchronisation began to be relayed through omnibus telephone systems and control circuits to organisations that needed to know the precise time.
 This continued until the 1940s, when time signals began to be broadcast using the radio by the government.
 Briefly during World War II, clocks under Indian Standard Time were advanced by one hour, referred to as War Time.
 This provision lasted from 1 September 1942, to 15 October 1945.

 After independence

 After independence in 1947, the Indian government established IST as the official time for the whole country, although Mumbai and Kolkata retained their own local time for a few more years.
-In 2014 Assamese politicians proposed following a daylight-saving schedule that would be ahead of IST by an hour, but as of March 2020 it has not been approved by the central government.
+In 2014 Assamese politicians proposed following a daylight-saving schedule that would be ahead of IST by an hour, but as of May 2, 2026 it has not been approved by the central government.

 Plantations Labour Act of 1951 allows the union and state governments to define and set the local time for particular industrial areas.
 Due to this, in regions of Assam, tea gardens follow a separate time zone, known as the Chaibagan or Bagan time ('Tea Garden Time'), which is one hour ahead of IST.
 However, IST remains the only officially used time.

 Former practices

-Former timezones
+Former time zones

 Earlier time zones, no longer in use after the adoption of a standardized time zone across India, were: